 The F-Pace SVR pulls off the merging of pace and portliness in some style.
 It’s at its very best dialled a hair or two back from being ragged mercilessly.
 Although it’s tempting to treat it as such, it isn’t a giant hot hatch.
 No, composure doesn’t crumble at full effort and its mass remains doggedly controlled – it’s just that it isn’t as well disguised and the awareness of weight, if not its physical impact, is something of a party pooper.

-At eight-tenths, the SVR effortlessly rips through the rugged scenery hugging the Route Napoleon in the south of France without the need to use all of the 542bhp, soundtrack morphing between soft V8 burble and resonant bellow as it bounces off the rocky canyons.
-Driven like this, the big car feels impressively planted, pliant and progressive.
+At eight-tenths, the SVR effortlessly rips along any road you find yourself on without the need to use all of the 542bhp, soundtrack morphing between soft V8 burble and resonant bellow as it bounces off the scenery.
+Driven like this, Jaguar’s SUV feels impressively planted, pliant and progressive.
 The steering isn’t dripping with detailed feedback, but it is direct and well weighted.
-It means the SVR can be placed precisely and directed with a lightness of touch remarkable for a big, heavy SUV, tacking into even the tightest bends with minimal coercion from the helm.
+It means the SVR can be placed precisely and directed with a lightness of touch remarkable for a big, heavy SUV, tacking into even the tightest of bends with minimal coercion from the helm.
 Not even the Macan Turbo feels as instinctively biddable as this.
-Or rides as comfortably, even though our car is wearing the optional 22-inch rims.
-Best of all, the chassis treads a deft line between suppleness and control which is very Jaguar and makes the case for investing in a super SUV that much more appealing.
+Or rides as comfortably, even though our car was fitted with the optional 22-inch wheels.
+Best of all, the chassis treads a deft line between suppleness and control which is very Jaguar.

 Price and rivals